SES-KO/ImageViewFromFile/README.md

 At first we exchange the "mail" icon to a download icon from material design icons db.

 In the "Project" browser, right-click on "App->New->Vector Asset".
-Click on "Clip art", enter "download" in the search field and select the "file download" icon and clock "Next" and "Finish".
+Click on "Clip art", enter "download" in the search field and select the "file download" icon and click "Next" and "Finish".

 Change the icon name as follows in `res/layout/activity_main.xml`:
 ```xml